| The

 plane late in the afternoon of the 15th Pampanito surfaced to find

+much debris and floating wreckage.
 Unaware the ships carried allies; the

 submarines had cleared the immediate area.
 The two Japanese ships